-Cholesterol has three main functions in the body:
+Cholesterol itself has three main functions in the body:

-High levels of LDL can increase the risk of heart disease or diabetes.
-The build-up of cholesterol on artery walls can lead to the restriction of blood flow to vital organs such as your heart and brain.
-The higher your cholesterol level gets the greater risk you are at developing coronary heart disease and angina, symptoms include:
+Increased levels of LDL cholesterol increase the risk of heart disease or diabetes.
+When there is excess cholesterol in the body, it gets deposited on the artery walls which restricts the blood flow to vital organs such as the heart and brain.

-Higher cholesterol also puts you at a higher risk of developing type 2 diabetes.
-This is where the body does not produce enough insulin, or the cells are unable to react to the insulin it does produce and so causes high blood glucose levels.
-Some of the symptoms associated with diabetes include:
+High cholesterol also increases the risk of developing type II diabetes, where the body doesn’t produce enough insulin.
+Alternatively, it may be that the cells in the body are no longer able to react to the insulin it does produce and causes high blood glucose levels.

 Track & learn how to improve 16 of the most essential health markers that play a vital role in your wellbeing.